jasonpincin/eventuate-filter/README.md

 * `destroyResidual` (default: `true`) - call the destroy function when the last consumer is removed via `removeConsumer` or `removeAllConsumers` (after at least one consumer was added)
-* `destroyRemoved` (default: `true`) - call the destroy function when the upstream eventuate removes this eventuate's `upstreamConsumer`.
-This likely means the upstream eventuate was destroyed, or `removeAllConsumers` was called on it.
-* `lazy` (default: `true`) - wait until a consumer is added before executing `filterFunc` and producing values.
-If set to `false`, will attempt to filter and produce despite not having consumers.
-This is useful when used in conjunction with `requireConsumption`.
+* `lazy` (default: `true`) - wait until a consumer is added before consuming from `upstreamEventuate`.
+If set to `false`, will begin consuming/filtering/producing immediately, even with no consumers added.
+This is useful when used in conjunction with `requireConsumption`, for example.

 The `filterFunc` function should accept at least one argument, `data`, but may optionally accept a 2nd argument of a `callback`; `eventuate-filter` will